 In August 2020, the FASB issued ASU 2020-06, which simplifies the accounting for convertible debt instruments, amends the guidance on derivative scope exceptions for contracts in an entity's own equity, and modifies the guidance on diluted earnings per share calculations.
 We adopted ASU 2020-06 on January 1, 2021 under the full retrospective approach, which required us to revise our prior period financial statements.
 This guidance impacted our accounting for outstanding convertible debt.
-As of March 31, 2021, we had two outstanding convertible notes, our 0.125 percent senior convertible notes, or 1% Notes, which mature in December 2024, and our 1 percent senior convertible notes, or 1% Notes, which mature in November 2021.
+At January 1, 2021, we had two outstanding convertible notes, our 0.125% Notes, which mature in December 2024, and our 1% Notes, which mature in November 2021.
+In April 2021, we completed a \$632.5 million offering of 0% Notes primarily to repurchase a majority of our 1% Notes.
+We accounted for our 0% Notes under ASU 2020-06 at issuance.
+Refer to Note 6, Convertible Debt, for further information.

 The updated guidance eliminates the cash conversion accounting model we previously followed in Accounting Standard Codification, or ASC, 470-20, which required us to separate each of our convertible debt instruments at issuance into two units of accounting, a liability component, based on our nonconvertible debt borrowing rate at issuance, and an equity component.
 Under ASU 2020-06, we now account for each of our convertible debt instruments as a single unit of accounting, a liability, because we concluded that the conversion features do not require bifurcation as a derivative under ASC 815-15 and our convertible debt instruments were not issued at a substantial premium.
 Since we adopted ASU 2020-06 using the full retrospective approach, we were required to apply the guidance to all convertible debt instruments we had outstanding as of January 1, 2019.
 We recomputed the basis of each convertible debt instrument as if we accounted for each as a single unit of accounting at issuance.
 This update included recalculating the amortization of debt issuance costs using an updated effective interest rate.
 As a result of adopting ASU 2020-06, we recorded a cumulative adjustment to decrease our additional paid in capital and our accumulated deficit at January 1, 2019.
 We have updated these financial statements to reflect the cumulative adjustment for the periods presented.
 We have labeled our prior period financial statements "as revised" to indicate the change required under the new accounting guidance.
-Below is a summary of the change in our balance sheet at December 31, 2020 and statement of operations from our first quarter 2020 under the ASC 470-20 legacy guidance compared to the new ASU 2020-06 guidance we adopted:
+Below is a summary of the change in our balance sheet at December 31, 2020 and statement of operations from the three and six months ended June 30, 2020 under the ASC 470-20 legacy guidance compared to the new ASU 2020-06 guidance we adopted: